LucasChaka/Chess_Analytics/README.md

 These are the four foundational data tables used throughout the analysis.
 All other tables created extract data and information from these four tables.

-Therefore, the report forward will focus on analyzing the following variables using SQL (SQLite DB browser), Python (Pandas, Matplotlib and Numpy libraries) and several R packages:
+Therefore, the report forward will focus on analyzing the following variables using SQL (SQLite DB browser), Python (Pandas, Matplotlib and Numpy libraries), several R packages and PowerBI for visualization:

 Table 4: Important Variables Overview